thomastech/PixelRadio/docs/Hardware/README.md

 The schematic is the main reference for building the circuitry.

+Flush cut all component leads on the solder side.
+Clean off all flux residue using solder manufacturer's recommendations.
+"No-clean" flux must be removed on all components in the RF circuitry area.

 ### JUMPER WIRES

 Solder jumper wires at locations L7 and J9.
 Discarded resistor or capacitor wire leads work well for this.
 It's also possible to install a 0.1" 2-Pin header at J9 and use a shorting block instead of a soldered wire.

+### SOCKETS

+Mount the ESP32 module with two 15-Pin Header Sockets.
+The added height from the sockets will provide proper clearance to the mounting tab on the 3D Printed end panel.

+The CD4052 IC (U1) can be installed in a 16-PIN DIP socket.
+However, using a socket at this location is not necessary.

+The QN8027 RF Module must be installed directly on the PCB.
+Do **NOT** use a socket to mount the RF module.

 ### ANTENNA

 The telescoping rod antenna looks nice and works well.
 However, a 30" piece of bare or insulated wire can be used in place of the telescoping antenna.
-Install the antenna so that it points upwards or downwards (vertical polarlization).
+Install the antenna so that it points upwards or downwards (vertical polarization).

 For more range a dipole antenna can be made from easy-to-obtain hardware store items.\
 Assembly instructions are published at the doityourselfchristmas.com site:\